kakisoft/slides/accounting-for-engineers/slide.md

 <br>

 #### 1st step.
-You apply "account title" to inputted sales and paymen t data from our system.
+You apply account title to inputted sales and payment data from your system.

 #### 2nd step.
 You extract necessary data.